You belong — here

 meet Krystal

-From a rushing woman, constantly stressed and overwhelmed, to burnt out with a chronic autoimmune diagnosis, Krystal was guided by the intelligence of her body into a devotional journey of meeting the rush, the sensations and symptoms in her body and her own truth to remember her wellness in wholeness.
+From a rushing woman, constantly stressed and overwhelmed, to burnt out with a chronic autoimmune diagnosis, Krystal was guided by the intelligence of her body into a devotional journey of meeting the rush, the sensations and symptoms in her body and her own truth to remember her wholeness.

 monthly letter